 “What we’ve found is that you’re probably doing more harm than good by delaying peanut products,” Dr. Green said.

-Dr. Green, director of the Food Allergy Center at Children’s Hospital, said most parents can begin introducing peanut-based products to babies around 6 months of age.
+Dr. Green said most parents can begin introducing peanut-based products to babies around 6 months of age.
 Actual peanuts may be a choking hazard, and parents should consult with their pediatrician on the appropriate age to first feed them to children.

-For more, visit the website for Children’s Hospital of Pittsburgh of UPMC.
+For more information, visit the UPMC Children’s Hospital of Pittsburgh website.